dev-mattmoore/autosub/README.md

 ## Logging

 By default, logs are written to a timestamped file (e.g., `autosub-YYYY-MM-DD_HH-MM-SS.log`) and to the console.
 A symlink `autosub-latest.log` always points to the latest log file.
 You can change the log file location with the `--logfile` option, or use `--no-logfile` to disable file logging and only log to the console.

+Console output is colorized by default for better readability.
+Use `--no-color` to disable colorized output.

 ## License